Institutionen för hälsovetenskaper

 - Application of NGS technologies for identification of genetic causes of novel cardiac and skeletal myopathies

-- Application of NGS technologies for prevention of severe recessive pediatric diseases
+- Application of NGS technologies for prevention of rare and severe recessive pediatric diseases

 - Development of a fast, comprehensive and cost-efficient NGS for the clinical molecular diagnosis of inherited carioskeletal myopathies > Aetiology and Pathobiology of Protein Aggregate Myopathies